fortytwoservices/culture/README.md

 ## Culture code
 ### **Mission statement**

-!!! important "Mission statement"

-    We are Fortytwo, we have the answers, always.
+> We are Fortytwo, we have the answers, always.
 If we don’t have them already in our toolbox we will figure it out.
 Our customers have the questions and use-cases.
 We want to work as part, and side-by-side with our customers as partners to solve real problems to simplify business with modern technology.
 We are always genuine and up-front.
 We are different.

 ### **How we make decisions**